attamatti/crystal_contacts_analysis/README.txt

 10. use Tools / Surface/Binding Analysis / FindHBonds. make sure the save file option is selected for this also.

+This is a modified versio of a protocol originally from Tom Goddard.

 --> done chimera-ing for now

 run the scripts - :